FREE shipping in the US on orders over $50.

 For the fastest, easiest "Grab and go" deployment option pair this with a BNC signal stick and a SMA-F to BNC-F or SMA-M to BNC-F adapter.

-Restocking, ships in 1-2 weeks.
+Order today, ships in 1-2 weeks.

 Most orders are shipped on the next business day.